jzbrooks/awesome-kotlin/README.md

 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
 * [tiann/KernelSU](https://github.com/tiann/KernelSU) - A Kernel based root solution for Android GKI
 * [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.
+* [skydoves/chatgpt-android](https://github.com/skydoves/chatgpt-android) - 📱 ChatGPT Android demonstrates OpenAI's ChatGPT on Android with Stream Chat SDK for Compose.
 * [PurpurMC/Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features.
+* [MatsuriDayo/Matsuri](https://github.com/MatsuriDayo/Matsuri) - Matsuri (茉莉) / V2Ray / universal proxy toolchain for Android / Fork of SagerNet
 * [Ashinch/ReadYou](https://github.com/Ashinch/ReadYou) - This is a copy of Reeder, in order to give Android an RSS reader similar to Reeder, combines the interaction logic of Reeder with the design style of Material Design 3 (You).
+* [recloudstream/cloudstream](https://github.com/recloudstream/cloudstream) - Android app for streaming and downloading Movies, TV-Series and Anime.
 * [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - Video/Audio downloader for Android, based on yt-dlp, designed and themed with Material You
-* [recloudstream/cloudstream](https://github.com/recloudstream/cloudstream) - Android app for streaming and downloading Movies, TV-Series and Anime.
 * [revanced/revanced-patches](https://github.com/revanced/revanced-patches) - 🧩 Patches for ReVanced
 * [vfsfitvnm/ViMusic](https://github.com/vfsfitvnm/ViMusic) - An Android application for streaming music from YouTube Music.
 * [RetroMusicPlayer/RetroMusicPlayer](https://github.com/RetroMusicPlayer/RetroMusicPlayer) - Best Material You Design music player for Android